Powering Intelligent Manufacturing with IoT

 Gaining Visibility Across the Value Chain

-Smart manufacturing plays a critical role in businesses being able to continue delivering value in this age of digital transformation.
+Intelligent manufacturing plays a critical role in businesses being able to continue delivering value in this age of digital transformation.
 At its foundation is the ability to respond to changes and new demands in real-time, no matter what part of the business model they’re occurring: the factory, supply chain, or customer facility.

 The use of industrial IoT and connected devices further this pursuit.
 Their connectivity and intelligence help businesses become more agile, make more informed decisions, and adjust production to shifting demands and requests.
 A digital factory also requires a variety of technology – artificial intelligence (AI), IoT, and mixed reality – integrated vertically across business silos, horizontally across manufacturing locations, and within end-to-end engineering feedback loops.